Formal GAGA for good moduli spaces: Application to the local quotient structure of good moduli spaces

 \begin{remark} Another candidate counterexample is $\fM^{\leq m}_0$, the moduli stack of genus 0 prestable (i.e.~nodal) curves with at most $m$ nodes.
 Over any field $K$ and for any $m\ge 2$, $\fM^{\leq m}_0$ is not a quotient stack \cite[Proposition 5.2]{kresch:flatteningPreStable}.
 The map $\fM^{\leq m}_0 \to \spec K$ is universal for maps to algebraic spaces.
 However, it is not a good moduli space map since closed points of $\fM^{\leq m}_0$ can have non-reductive stabilizers: each outer leaf of any tree $T$ of smooth rational curves contributes a copy of $\Aut \AA^1 \cong \GG_m \ltimes \GG_a$ to $\Aut T$.
 But by \cite[Proposition 12.14]{Alper:good}, the stabilizers at closed points of a stack which has a good moduli space are linearly reductive.

 A promising variant is $\fM^{\leq m}_{0,n}$, the moduli stack of marked genus 0 prestable curves with $n$ marked points and at most $m$ nodes, such that each component has at least two marks/nodes.
 The closed points of this stack have linearly reductive stabilizers, and the stack is non-empty for $n\ge 2$.
-For $m\ge 2$, we believe a modification of Kresch's argument shows that $\fM^{\le m}_{0,n}$ is not a quotient stack.\footnote{Here is a sketch of the argument.
+For $m\ge 2$, we sketch a modification of Kresch's argument to show that $\fM^{\le m}_{0,n}$ is not a quotient stack.
 There is an open immersion $\fM^{\le 2}_{0,n}\subseteq \fM^{\le m}_{0,n}$, so it suffices to show $\fM^{\le 2}_{0,n}$ is not a quotient stack.
 There is a representable morphism $\ttilde\fM^{\le 2}_{0,n}\to \fM^{\le 2}_{0,n}$ from the stack in which the points are \emph{labeled}, so it suffices to check that the former is not a quotient stack.
-There is a morphism $\ttilde\fM^{\le 2}_{0,2}\to \ttilde\fM^{\le 2}_{0,n}$ given by adding points in a prescribed fashion, which is the trivial $\GG_m$-gerbe over its image (for $n\ge 3$), so it suffices to check $\ttilde\fM^{\le 2}_{0,2}$ is not a quotient stack.
-A straightforward modification of the proof of \cite[Proposition 5.2]{ kresch:flatteningPreStable} shows that $\ttilde\fM^{\le 2}_{0,2}$ is not a quotient stack.} For $n\ge 3$ and $m\ge 2$, there are are curves which isotrivially degenerate to multiple closed points, so $\fM^{\le m}_{0,n}$ cannot have a good moduli space by \cite[Proposition 4.16(iii)]{Alper:good}.
+There is a morphism $\ttilde\fM^{\le 2}_{0,2}\to \ttilde\fM^{\le 2}_{0,n}$ given by adding points in a prescribed fashion, which is a trivial $\GG_m$-gerbe over its image (for $n\ge 3$), so it suffices to check $\ttilde\fM^{\le 2}_{0,2}$ is not a quotient stack.
+A straightforward modification of the proof of \cite[Proposition 5.2]{ kresch:flatteningPreStable} shows that $\ttilde\fM^{\le 2}_{0,2}$ is not a quotient stack.

+For $n\ge 3$ and $m\ge 2$, there are are curves which isotrivially degenerate to multiple closed points, so $\fM^{\le m}_{0,n}$ cannot have a good moduli space by \cite[Proposition 4.16(iii)]{Alper:good}.
 The stack $\fM^{\le 2}_{0,2}$ has a unique closed point (topologically, it is a chain of 3 points) and the map to a point is universal for maps to algebraic spaces.
-If this map is a good moduli space morphism, it would answer Question \ref{Q:non-quotient_with_one_point_GMS} affirmatively. \end{remark}
+If this map were a good moduli space morphism, it would answer Question \ref{Q:non-quotient_with_one_point_GMS} affirmatively. \end{remark}

 \begin{remark} Suppose $\X\to \spec A$ is a good moduli space as in \S\ref{S:terminology}, with $k=A/\m$ separably closed.
 Suppose $\X$ has affine diagonal, and satisfies \cite[Conjecture 1]{alper:localQuotient} (by Remark \ref{R:localQuotient-conj-is-false}, we cannot expect this unless $\X$ has affine stabilizers).
 Let $G_x$ be the stabilizer of the unique closed point $x$ of $\X$.
 Then there is a representable \'etale morphism $f\colon \W=[U/G_x]\to \X$ and a point $w \in \W(k)$ such that the induced map $\Aut_{\W(k)}(w) \to \Aut_{\X(k)}(x)=G_x$ is an isomorphism.
 Suppose the strong form of this conjecture holds (i.e.~ that we may take $U = \spec R$ to be affine; see \cite[second paragraph after Conjecture 1]{alper:localQuotient}).